Aliash Tepina

 Aljaž Tepina, known as Aliash Tepina, is a Slovenian actor.

 Tepina was born in Kranj.
 He studied acting at Central School of Speech and Drama in London.
-His professional career started with role in Slovenian TV Film Skriti spomin Angele Vode (2009).
+His professional career started with a role in Slovenian TV Film Skriti spomin Angele Vode (2009).
 He also appeared in one episode of Law & Order: UK in 2009.
-His first major role was The Dark Knight Rises.
-He also played some short film roles.
+His first major role was in The Dark Knight Rises.
+He also had roles in several short films.